chrisdburr/chrisdburr.github.io/content/index.md

 But my most important research is the constant learning involved with being a loving father and husband 👨‍👩‍👧!
 When I'm not figuring out how to do the above, you can find me at the bouldering gym figuring out how to ascend a bouldering problem 🧗

 > [!INFO] About this Site
 > This site is setup as a digital garden.
 If you are unfamiliar with this concept, I recommend reading [this article](https://maggieappleton.com/garden-history).
-Alternatively, just start having a click around to explore a partial region of my ~~second brain~~ extended mind.
+Alternatively, just start having a click around to explore a partial region of my extended mind.

 Please see [here](https://chrisdburr.github.io/publications) for a full list of publications and links to articles (with and without paywalls 💰).